CodeToJoyForever/BeInTheKnow_backend/dev_log.md

 11. [ ] test user model
 12. [ ] omni-auth for login (like facebook,github)
 13. [x] add JWT token to server
+14. [ ] other devs use postman to hit the api
-14. [ ] add JWT token test for login/signup
+15. [ ] add JWT token test for login/signup